Table of Contents

 - You can start browsing the files Disk Drill already found or you can wait for the scan to complete.
 Once it’s done, click Review found items.

-- In the dialogue box, use the dropdown menu to select a destination folder for your recovered files.
+- In the dialogue box, select a destination folder for your recovered files.
 Do not save it to your SD card again, because you might overwrite existing data.
-Once you’ve chosen a safe location, click OK.
+Once you’ve chosen a safe location, click Next to start the recovery process.

 How to Fix Corrupted SD Card on Mac